I teach you, you teach me adult learning project

 To see the homeless people get their lives back.

-Activities» To build back up and enhance the lives of homeless individuals and to move towards helping them merge back into everyday society. and living.
+Activities» To build and to enhance the lives of homeless individuals and to move towards helping them merge back into everyday society and living.

 What success will look like